Do you know your sexual rights?

-21 March marks Human Rights day in South Africa.
-Although South Africans will always remember the Sharpville masacre and what it represents, Human Rights day goes beyond the tragic memory to signify an all-encompassing celebration of the rights for all.
+21 March marks Human Rights day is South Africa.
+Although South Africans will always remember the Sharpville masacre and what it meant, Human Rights day goes beyond the somber memory.
+It is a celebration of the rights for all.

-Human rights are rights that everyone should have, simply because they are human.
+Human rights are rights that everyone should have simply because they are human.
 In 1948, the United Nations defined 30 articles of human rights in the Universal Declaration of Human Rights.
-It established universal rights on the basis of humanity, freedom, justice, and peace.
+It established universal human rights on the basis of humanity, freedom, justice, and peace.

-Today, sexual rights are grounded in universal human rights that are already recognised across the board.
-And for sexual health to be attained and maintained in societies, the sexual rights of all persons must be respected, protected and fulfilled.
+Now sexual rights are grounded in universal human rights that are already recognised across the board.
+And for sexual health to be attained and maintained the sexual rights of all persons must be respected, protected and fulfilled.
 The World Association of Sexual Health revised the Sexual Rights Declaration in 2014.
-There are 16 rights in total resulting in a lengthy document, so let’s focus on just few of the rights.
+There are 16 rights in total resulting in a lengthy document.
+So lets focus just one few of the rights.

 This is the primary right when it comes to sexual rights.
 Everyone is entitled to enjoy all sexual rights without distinction.
 It doesn’t matter what your sex, race, religion, sexual orientation or gender identity is.
 These rights apply to EVERYONE!

 - The right to autonomy and bodily integrity

 Everyone has the right to control and decide freely on matters related to their sexuality

 and their body.
 This includes the choice of sexual behaviors, practices, partners and relationships.
 Free and informed decision making requires free and informed consent prior to any sexually-related testing, interventions, therapies, surgeries, or research.
 Informed consent is very important here.
 There are alot of sexual and reproductive tests that doctors do, make sure you understand what you are consenting to, it is your right.

 - The right to be free from torture and cruel, inhuman, or degrading treatment or punishment